microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 - `list.hoverForeground`: List/Tree foreground when hovering over items using the mouse.
 - `list.inactiveSelectionBackground`: List/Tree background color for the selected item when the list/tree is inactive.
 - `list.inactiveSelectionForeground`: List/Tree foreground color for the selected item when the list/tree is inactive.
 An active list/tree has keyboard focus, an inactive does not.
-- `list.inactiveFocusBackground`: List/Tree background color for the selected item when the list/tree is inactive.
+- `list.inactiveFocusBackground`: List/Tree background color for the focused item when the list/tree is inactive.
 An active list/tree has keyboard focus, an inactive does not.
-- `list.inactiveFocusForeground`: List/Tree foreground color for the selected item when the list/tree is inactive.
+- `list.inactiveFocusForeground`: List/Tree foreground color for the focused item when the list/tree is inactive.
 An active list/tree has keyboard focus, an inactive does not.
 - `list.invalidItemForeground`: List/Tree foreground color for invalid items, for example an unresolved root in explorer.

 ## Activity Bar